Barrier-Free Trips

 Accessible accommodation is not a label to accept without verification.
 Standards exist to ensure safe arrival, independent use of facilities, and predictable routes in and around a property.
 For travelers with mobility, sensory, or cognitive needs, the difference between a truly accessible room and one with only partial features can determine whether a stay is manageable or impossible.

-Defining the space: what is an accessible room
+Defining the Space: What is an Accessible Room

 When planning a trip, you might wonder: what is an accessible room and what does an accessible hotel room mean in practice?